-The information in this preliminary prospectus supplement is not complete and may be changed.
-This preliminary prospectus supplement and the accompanying prospectus are not an offer to sell these securities, and we are not soliciting an offer to buy these securities, in any state or other jurisdiction where the offer or sale is not permitted.
+The information in this prospectus is not complete and may be changed.
+We and the selling shareholders may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+This prospectus is not an offer to sell these securities and is not soliciting an offer to buy these securities in any state where an offer or sale is not permitted.